Biacode/presentations/testing/README.md

 Let's say that you don't have existing project and starting from scratch.
 1. You'll open your favorite IDE (in my case it is IntelliJ)
 2. Create a new maven or gradle project (I will use gradle)
-3. Adding joda-time dependency `compile group: 'joda-time', name: 'joda-time', version: '2.9.9'`
+3. Add joda-time dependency
 4. And the very first thing that you may want to do is writing a main method to test your new library while reading documentation etc...

-Let's say we're implementing user access tokens `AccessToken` which has expiration date and time.
+Let's say we're implementing user access token `AccessToken` which has expiration date.

-Suppose we have business requirements that we should restrict access if the expiration date is past.\
+Suppose we have business requirements that we should restrict access if the access token is expired.\
 We can write an `AccessTokenService` which will be responsible for checking if the given access token is expired or not.\
 If we dive in to joda-time docs, we can find method called `isBeforeNow` which is exactly what we need.\
 So after writing our first business logic we have following filling.